 - Check-in functionality: Verifying and rewarding physical visits

-Directory platforms with mobile apps implement specific optimizations:
+Directory platforms with mobile apps add their own optimizations:

 - App indexing for improved discoverability